Epichorista zatrophana: Taxonomy

 This species was first described by Edward Meyrick in 1882 using a female specimen collected by him at light in Christchurch in March and named Harmologa zatrophana.
 Meyrick gave a more detailed description of the species in 1883.
 In 1885 Meyrick redescribed the species and placed it in the genus Proselena.
-However he used male specimens collected in January at Arthur's Pass at altitudes of approximately 3000ft.
+However he used male specimens collected in January at Arthur's Pass at altitudes of approximately 3000 ft.
 John S. Dugdale pointed out that as a result of the differences in location, altitude and month of collection the 1885 description may relate to another species and that this raises doubt about the true identity of this species.
 In 1911 Meyrick placed this species in the genus Epichorista.
 In 1928 George Hudson discussed and illustrated E. zatrophana in his book The butterflies and moths of New Zealand using a male specimen collected at Arthur's Pass.
 Following on from that description, Hudson in his book Fragments of New Zealand Entomology, discusses and illustrates the female of this species.

 E. zatrophana is also regarded as being taxonomically unresolved as it likely belongs to another genus.
 It is therefore also known as Epichorista (s.l.) zatrophana.
 Dugdale states that the female holotype is not in the Natural History Museum, London.